Danielabdr/It-Factory-QA-course/Automation Testing/TMDB_unit_test/readme.md

 - test_check_signup_not_possible_with_invalid_email

-For testing purposes we can consider this as a correct result
-        since the test was properly designed to validate that all the products have the search criteria in the title In real life, this might be an expected behaviour because the search criteria might coincide with some product parameters, even if the search criteria is not in the title, in which case we would have to clarify the expected behaviour with a business analyst

 5. Performance indicators:
-- in order to make the code more efficient the most suitable selectors were found in order to be able to identify the web elements in consequence, id or link text selectors were used as means of identification, except when the specifics of a web element required otherwise Also, CSS selector was preferred to XPATH selector since it is usually faster.
-Nevertheless, whenever we needed to search for an element that was not able to be found with CSS selector XPATH selector was used
+- in order to make the code more efficient the most suitable selectors were found in order to be able to identify the web elements in consequence, id or link text selectors were used as means of identification, except when the specifics of a web element required otherwise.
-- in order to make the execution more efficient we have used elements like break in order to avoid unnecessary loop execution and also tried to make variable assignment only when needed, reducing variable reassignment to a minimum
+- also, CSS selector was preferred to XPATH selector since it is usually faster.
+Nevertheless, whenever I needed to search for an element that was not able to be found with CSS selector, XPATH selector was used
 - also, the usage of a sleep instruction was reduced as much as possible and as a general trend the waits are to be preferred to the sleep instruction